azarketa/Thermodynamics-theoretical-pills/source/Characterization_of_substances.md

 * A **simple system** is one that allows reversible work in **only one way** (e.g. by changing its volume).
 * Systems capable of multiple kinds of work (electrical, elastic, magnetic, etc.) are **compound systems**, but these can often be divided into simple subsystems whose only reversible work is of the compression/expansion type.

-:::{admonition} Important: Corollary of the State Postulate
+:::{admonition} Important: corollary of the state postulate
 :class: warning
 **Simple compressible systems** — the main focus of this course — require only **two independent properties** to define their equilibrium state.
 :::

-:::{admonition} Note: Independent variables
+:::{admonition} Note: independent variables
 :class: note, dropdown
 The properties chosen to describe a state must be *intensive* (independent of system size and geometry) and *mutually independent*.
 For fluid systems, the primary variables are **pressure** ($p$), **specific volume** ($v = 1/\rho$), and **temperature** ($T$).